“When are you going to stop feeling sorry for yourself and do something?”

 “That’s really sweet how you’re majoring in dance too, like your mom.”

-“I’m sorry she died.
+“I’m sorry she passed.
 That must’ve sucked with just your dad around.”

 Celia: “If I tell you something… you can’t tell anyone else.
 Okay?”
 Her eyes search his face.
 There’s something in her tone that’s pleading.